-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 14.1.A Prevent, control and fight fire on Fire prevention and fire fighting appliances. board.
-Ability to organize fire drills Knowledge of classes and chemistry of fire or accepted training g in Basic and Advar are demonstrated by successful completion of approved need Firefighting, or if the candidate holds an STCW Knowledge of fire fighting systems endorsement as Off Engineer Officer. icer in Charge of an Engineering Watch, Chief Engineer Officer, or Second Actions to be taken in the event of a fire, including fires involving oil systems 15.1.A Operate life-saving appliances Life-saving Ability to organize abandon ship drills and knowledge of the operation of survival craft and rescue boats, their launching appliances and arrangements, and their equipment, including radio life-saving appliances, satellite EPIRBs, SARTs, immersion suits and thermal protective aids Proficiency in Surv Proficiency in Surv ival Craft and Rescuival Craft and Rescuival Craft and Rescuire Il completion of approved or accepted training for le Boats, other than Fast Rescue Boats (PSC) or le Boats, other than Lifeboats and Fast Rescue Boats ement for PSC or PSC-Limited.
-16.1.A Apply medical first aid on board ship Medical aid Practical application of medical guides and advice by radio, including the ability to take effective action based on such knowledge in the case of accidents or illnesses that are likely to occur on board ship
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 14.1.A Prevent, control and Fire prevention and fire fighting appliances. fight fire on board.
+Ability to organize fire drills Knowledge of classes and chemistry of fire or accepted training g in Basic and Advar are demonstrated by successful completion of approved need Firefighting, or if the candidate holds an STCW Engineering Watch, Chief Engineer Officer, or Second Actions to be taken in the event of a fire, including fires involving oil systems 15.1.A Operate Life-saving life-saving appliances Ability to organize abandon ship drills and knowledge of the operation of survival craft and rescue boats, their launching appliances and arrangements, and their equipment, including radio life-saving appliances, satellite EPIRBs, SARTs, immersion suits and thermal protective aids This KUP is demonstrated by successful completion of approved or accepted training for Proficiency in Survival Craft and Rescue Boats, other than Fast Rescue Boats (PSC) or Proficiency in Survival Craft and Rescue Boats, other than Lifeboats and Fast Rescue Boats (PSC-Limited) or by holding an endorsement for PSC or PSC-Limited.
+16.1.A Apply medical Medical aid first aid on board ship Practical application of medical guides and advice by radio, including the ability to take effective action based on such knowledge in the case of accidents or illnesses that are likely to occur on board ship

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard le te Application of leadership and ream working skills Working knowledge of shipboard personnel management and training On board a vessel, or in a laboratory or workshop, the candidate describes the basic duties and responsibilities of vessel personnel.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 17.1.A Application of leadership and team working skills Working knowledge of shipboard personnel management and training On board a vessel, or in a laboratory or workshop, the candidate describes the basic duties and responsibilities of vessel personnel.
 The candidate describes the duties and responsibilities of: 1.
 The Master; 2.
 Deck department including: a.
 Chief Mate; b.
 Second Mate; c.
 Third Mate; d.
 Bosun; e.
 Able Seamen; and f.
 Entry Level Deck; 3.
 Engine department including: a.
 Chief Engineer; b.
 First Assistant Engineer; c.
 Second Assistant Engineer; d.
 Third Assistant Engineer; e.
 QMEDs; and f.
 Entry Level Engine; and 4.
 Steward's department including: a.
 Chief Steward; b.
 Chief Cook; and c.
 Entry Level Steward's Department.